 The key speakers included me Guy Utley – Creative director, Andrew Beckwith our head of design and head of brand, Lee Thawley from Sorted based over in Manchester.

 Until recently a lot of newly developed brands or brands going through a re-fresh were still adopting the traditional brand thinking and guidelines.
-These guidelines had the business vision, mission statements and offline comm guidance…. in fact, a lot were JAM PACKED, with over 80 pages, but maybe 3 or 4 pages on digital.
+These guidelines had the business vision, mission statements and offline comm guidance…. in fact, a lot were JAM PACKED, with over 80 pages, but maybe 3 or 4 pages of those pages would be on digital.
 These were being supplied to internal teams, freelancers and partners which lead to a lot of pain and inconsistencies.

-We discussed, the importance of digital brand personality and how it affects everything you see, touch, feel and hear through all your digital touch points.
+We also spoke about the importance of digital brand personality and how it affects everything you see, touch, feel and hear through all your digital touchpoints.

-We ran through a recent digitisation project that we helped our client Sorted with.
-Sorted is a tech company based in Manchester who had only rebranded two years ago but was finding problems not having full digital guidelines.
+We ran through a recent digitisation project that we helped our client, Sorted with.
+Sorted is a tech company based in Manchester who rebranded only two years ago but we’re still finding problems not having full digital guidelines.